thisisdavidbell/adventofcode/2021/day5/README.md

   - creating grid
   - applying lines

+Possible improvements:
+- 1d slice more efficient than 2d slice (only one creation step...)
+  - so convert the 2 numbers into a unique single number, e.g. (x *1000) + y
+- a map would allow you to only store use the points of interest, but alloc so expensive

 # First Analysis
 Orig 1st pass benchmark, including looking up result across whole grid: